Sir William Paston, 1st Baronet: Personal life

 After Lady Katherine's death he married Margaret Hewitt, a sister of Sir George Hewitt, at St Mary Aldermary, London, on 27 July 1640.

 Sir William Paston died on 22 February 1663, and was buried at Paston, Norfolk.
 After his death, his widow, the Lady Paston, married married George Strode.

 Descendants

-Through his only son Robert, he was a grandfather of William Paston, 2nd Earl of Yarmouth, who married the widowed Charlotte Howard (née FitzRoy), the acknowledged, but illegitimate, daughter of King Charles II and Elizabeth Killigrew Boyle.
+Through his only son Robert, he was a grandfather of William Paston, 2nd Earl of Yarmouth, who married the widowed Charlotte Howard (née FitzRoy), the acknowledged, but illegitimate, daughter of King Charles II and Elizabeth Boyle.